Back

 When a customer feels that they have had a negative experience with your company, it’s because their expectations were not lived up to.
 That is down to you.
 If your marketing materials say that a job will be completed in a day and you take three, you have set that standard.

 It’s always best to put your hands up, admit you were at fault and explain why your service was not up to scratch.
-This will not only clarify for the customer themselves, but any potential customers researching your company.
+This will not only clarify for the customer themselves, but also for any potential customers researching your company.

 Even the worst of comments can be used to make your business look helpful, knowledgeful and positive.

-If your business needs help with publicity, or some advice on how to tackle a bad review, take a look at how our dedicated PR team can help.
+If your business needs help with publicity or some advice on how to tackle a bad review, take a look at how our dedicated PR team can help.

 This entry was posted in PR, Purplex News